Before You Apply

 - Staff who are qualified through training and experience;

-- Implementation of a strategic plan that includes measureable objectives;
+- Implementation of a strategic plan that includes measurable objectives;

 - Use of a data management or tracking system that allows the organization to measure its outcomes;